Making the Most of Your Time in London (Musical Training is More Than Just Practicing):

 Taking lessons in London and practicing will be a valuable experience.
 But, don’t let this be the extent of your musical exposure to London – there is so much for you to see and hear in London that will do wonders for your education and musical soul.
 Be sure to take full advantage of it all.

 From Fall 2018, the London Centre will offer a dedicated music practice room for its students on site, where you can play and practice without being disturbed.
+Also as a London Centre student, you will have access to the Barbican Centre Music Library for your lessons and research.

 But with all the concerts, recitals, operas, and public master classes on offer in London, you may find that you will not practice as much as you do on-campus.
 Most music students enjoy the opportunity to listen and learn from world class musicians and artists who perform in London, and incorporate these unique learning experiences in their own performance.